UltraMessaging/um_perf/README.md

 Note that in all tests, the command-line for host 1 (subscriber) is the same.

-Also note that the CPU affinities used are optimal for the Informatica hosts that we used.
+Also, note that the CPU affinities used are optimal for the Informatica hosts that we used.
 You will need to experiment with CPU numbers on your hardware to determine your optimum choices.